Answered By: Lynn VanLeer Last Updated: Mar 18, 2020 Views: 3489

 The article record will include the author names, article title, journal name, volume, issue number, page range, and DOI (if available).
-The article record also typically includes the abstract for the article.
+The article record should includes the abstract for the article, if one is available.

-- Learn how to find an article that is not peer-reviewed.
+- How do I find an article that is not peer-reviewed?